 Settlement Agreement

-- Confidentiality or Non-Compete Clauses: Employers may include clauses restricting employees from sharing sensitive company information or working with competitors for a specified period post-termination.
+- Confidentiality or Non-Compete Clauses: Employers can add clauses forbidding employees from disclosing confidential information about the company or work with a competitor during the term set in time post-termination.

 Final Pay and Benefits

-- Overtime: Any overtime hours worked but unpaid must be included in the final settlement.
+- Overtime: Any overtime that is not recorded but was worked must be added as part of the settlement.

 End-of-Service Gratuity